patilnabhi/nuric_wheelchair_model_02/README.md

-## Smart Wheelchair - Estimator for Caster Wheel Orientation (Project in development)
+## Smart Wheelchair

 #### Goal:
-* Implement an Unscented Kalman FIlter (UKF) algorithm for accurate estimation of Caster Wheel Orientations (CWOs) and pose of a robotic wheelchair
+* Implement an Unscented Kalman Filter (UKF) algorithm for accurate estimation of Caster Wheel Orientations (CWOs) and pose of a [robotic wheelchair]
-* Mentor: Prof. Brenna Argall
+* Mentor: [Prof. Brenna Argall]
-* Project is based in the assistive & rehabilitation robotics laboratory (argallab) located within the Rehabilitation Institute of Chicago (RIC)
+* Project is based in the [assistive & rehabilitation robotics laboratory (argallab)] located within the [Rehabilitation Institute of Chicago (RIC)]

 #### Project Objectives: